-4 Differences between Entrepreneur and Intrapreneur
+4 areas of Difference between Entrepreneur and Intrapreneur

 Difference between entrepreneur and intrapreneur: They both sound similar but are fundamentally different considering the environment they work in.
 We all know that both entrepreneurs and intrapreneurs take risks.
 They both risk putting their idea in front, investing time and energy to create something new.